MARITECH – Standard Terms and Conditions for Sale of Products and Services

 10.3 If any specified material or equipment is not available at the time required for use in the vessel, the Contractor shall have the right to use other suitable material or equipment of equivalent standard, subject to the Customer’s prior approval which shall not be unreasonably withheld or delayed.
 In the case that the Contractor confirms that the material or equipment is not available or suitable for the completion of the work extra costs on the waiting time will be charged to the Customer and the Contractor’s personnel shall have the right to leave the workplace and return when the suitable material or equipment is available.

-10.4 The Customer shall be deemed to have accepted the services performed by the Contractor as being in accordance with the Contract unless the Customer has notified the Contractor of any non-conformity within three (3) days following the last day on which the services were performed.
+10.4 The Customer shall be deemed to have accepted the services performed by the Contractor as being in accordance with the Contract unless the Customer has notified the Contractor of any non-conformity immediately at the last day on which the services were performed and delivered.
 Any date or period for completion stipulated or quoted shall be deemed to be an estimate only, and there shall be no express or implied time limit in dispatching or completing any service.

 Article 11- Provision of Services